urbit/urbit/pkg/hs/urbit-uruk/skew.md

 and Nock 4K does a ton of it.

-This is part of the calling convention for Nock 4K: you look up the code you're going to call in your subject (at least one pointer indirection, usually more), you replace an empty version of where the arguments would be with the real arguments you're going to pass (another pointer indirection and an allocation) and then you run the above.
+This is part of the calling convention for Nock 4K: you look up the code you're going to call in your subject (at least one pointer indirection, usually a long linked list traversal), you replace an empty version of where the arguments would be with the real arguments you're going to pass (another pointer indirection and an allocation).

+Doing linked list traversal is bad, but can sometimes be mitigated with caching and guards at the cost of significant complexity in the interpreter.
+Allocating inside your function calling convention is terrible.
+On a quick test running the Ackerman function, the Urbit v0.10.7 interpreter spent 45% of the runtime in the allocator or in reference count management.
+This is bonkers.

 There are other small issues with Curtis' Nock 4K: why bake in natural numbers and cons cells?
 Why make the assumption that equality is always structural